dhocker/susannas-library-frb/readme.md

 ### uwsgi-emperor
 If you want to use emperor mode, put this file in /etc/init.d and register it as a start up daemon using update-rc.d.
+Remove any other uwsgi init.d script.

 ### susannas_uwsgi_app3.ini
 uwsgi configuration file for the app.